mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 ## RESOURCES - DATA

-Both Sarah and Truman used the NYT edison records.
+Truman used NYT edison records.

 These records showed to still be available to the public on 11/22/2020, but I don't trust that the data will always be available, thus I am saving links to data via archive.org for those states which are most pertinent.